Business Capability Modeling: Explaining “What” Your Business Can Do

 Bringing the strategy out of the boardroom and connecting it to your architecture is no easy feat.

-It is not easy for domain experts to always see how they are positioned to deliver on the strategy.
+It is not always easy for domain experts to see how they are positioned to deliver on the strategy.
 Bringing the discussion up a level to talk about the capabilities they might support provides that clarity.

-A Great Place to Start and Organically Grow Your Architecture
+Evaluate Your Business and Organically Grow Your Architecture

-Example showing how Business Capability Models can be connected to people, application portfolios and departments.
+Example showing how Business Capability Models can be connected to people, application portfolios, and departments.

 Adding People to Your Enterprise Architecture